Five Essential Oils For Romance

 Essential oils that have aphrodisiac properties are great for instigating romance!
-Whether it’s Valentine’s Day, an anniversary or a loved one’s birthday, you can use one of several essential oils to set the mood for love.
+Whether it’s Valentine’s Day, an anniversary or a loved one’s birthday, there are several essential oils to help set the mood for love.

 Some of the most popular aphrodisiac essential oils used in aromatherapy today include rose, neroli, sandalwood, ylang ylang and patchouli.